 Applicants are required to submit standardized test scores, if applicable (see below).

 Applicants who hold an advanced degree (master’s or doctoral) at the time of application are encouraged, but not required, to submit GRE scores.

-GRE is required if you hold a bachelor’s degree (or will hold before attending AU) from a university whose language of instruction is English.
-It is waived if you hold a master’s degree or higher at the time of application.
+The GRE is required if you hold a bachelor’s degree (or will hold before attending AU) from a university whose language of instruction is English.
+Applicants who have a minimum of three years work experience are eligible to apply for a GRE waiver.
+The GRE is also waived if you hold a master’s degree or higher at the time of application.